Though dissimilar in content, the following courses are grouped together in order to clarify their place in a student’s overall

 Building on past studies at Friends’ Central, this one-semester course takes an interdisciplinary approach to examining important topics in human sexuality.
 Using the lenses of biology, history, sociology, and psychology, students explore the impact of human sexuality on the individual, community, and larger society.
 Grounded in the belief that our sexuality is a force for good, the course explores how healthy sexuality can be used to make the world more just, free, loving, and whole.
 Practical skills emphasized in this class include: keeping one’s body healthy, establishing and maintaining relationships, and making deliberate, informed choices about engaging in sexual activity.
 This is a one-semester course open to students in grades 11 and 12.

-This required class explores the basic concepts in human sexuality essential to healthy adolescent development.
+Part of Quaker School Life, Human Sexuality explores the basic concepts in human sexuality essential to healthy adolescent development.
 Sexuality education in the Upper School is taught through the lens of social justice education.
 As such, the values of equity, integrity, stewardship, and respect guide decisions about course procedures and content.
 Major topics studied include: defining and developing healthy sexuality throughout the lifespan; sexual anatomy and physiology, body image, and care of the sexual systems; gender and sexual orientation as biological and sociological constructs; developing and maintaining healthy relationships; and the key role of deliberate, values-based decision making in healthy sexuality.

 This required semester-long course focuses on many of the social issues facing students today.
 Designed to provide factual information on topics which include mental health, human sexuality, drug awareness, nutrition, and physical fitness, this course also helps students explore how each of these issues affects his or her own personal development and decision-making.
 Additionally, students will be trained in CPR/AED in either the Professional Rescuer or First Aid Course with the objective of earning their certification through the American Red Cross.